PepsRyuu/nollup/docs/circular.md

 # Circular Dependencies

-While Nollup does its best to resolve circular dependencies at the moment, there are still situations which have not been fully fixed yet.
+While Nollup does its best to resolve circular dependencies at the moment, there may be situations which won't resolve correctly.
 To ensure circular dependencies work, ESM when parsing a module, scans that module for all export bindings, and will hoist all of the declarations, but will not run any code.
-This behaviour has not been implemented yet.
+Nollup tries it best to emulate this behaviour.
+Circular dependencies are better avoided for the best experience possible.
 See below on how to workaround this issue, and further information on how ESM handles circular dependencies.

 ## How to Workaround